marijnh/Eloquent-JavaScript/15_event.md

 and the document body objects.
 This is often used to schedule ((initialization)) actions that require the whole ((document)) to have been built.
 Remember that the content of `<script>` tags is run immediately when the tag is encountered.
-This is often too soon, such as when the script needs to do something with parts of the document that appear after the `<script>` tag.
+This may be too soon, for example when the script needs to do something with parts of the document that appear after the `<script>` tag.

 {{index "event propagation", "img (HTML tag)"}}